 Although the concept was later used by Wheatsone in his automatic sender, the invention never reached the mainstream, partly from the hostility of Samual Morse (Archived Link), the inventor of the manual telegraph, because the paper tape and alphabet use (morose code) fell under his patent.

-- Giovanni Caselli Biography Summary – Translated from Italian by Yahoo Babel Fish (Mentions Alexander Bain)
+- Giovanni Caselli Biography Summary – Translated from Italian by Google Translate (Mentions Alexander Bain)

 - Patent #US6837 – Improvement in Electro-Chemical Telegraphs